 Laptops in Action: How Public Schools Are Making the Technology Work

-In cooperation with Apple's new program, Maine has become the very first state in the country to declare its commitment to provide all students in grades 7-12 with a laptop.
+In cooperation with Apple's new program, Maine has become the very first state in the country to declare its commitment to providing all students in grades 7-12 with a laptop.
 Subsequently, the Maine Department of Education has recently placed an order for more than 64,000 Apple MacBooks, and school leaders anticipate that they will be ordering thousands more.

 More and more states across the country are adopting laptop programs for their public schools.
 Inquire with your school district regarding their laptop intentions and how your middle or high school child can benefit from the new programs.